Yeh Raat Phir Na Aayegi (1966 film)

 Yeh Raat Phir Na Aaygi is a 1966 Bollywood film starring Prithviraj Kapoor, Biswajeet, Sharmila Tagore, Mumtaz and Sailesh Kumar in key roles.
 Mumtaz and Sailesh Kumar played negative roles in this movie.

 Plot

-Ye Raat Phir Na Aayegi is a rivetting film about a woman's two thousand year old skeleton mysteriously coming to life as Kiran, after it was excavated by Reeta and her assistant Rakesh from a site of archaeological interest.
-Amid the passage of these surreal events, Reeta and her widower father come to know that Kiran has resurfaced after two thousand years to claim Suraj, her lover from the past life, who is presently engaged to Reeta as her fiancé.
+Ye Raat Phir Na Aayegi is a riveting film about a woman's two-thousand-year-old skeleton mysteriously coming to life as Kiran after it was excavated by Reeta and her assistant, Rakesh, from an archaeological site.
+As these surreal events unfold, Reeta and her widower father discover that Kiran has returned after two thousand years to claim Suraj, her lover from a past life who is now engaged to Reeta.